Best ways to do your sewing – quick guide for beginners

 • Thin needles should be used for thin material while thick for thick and durable.
 Never use thin ones for thick material as it can destroy them

-• Needle should be changed at the start of a new project
+• The needle should be changed at the start of a new project

 • Don’t steam fabric from behind.
 This will make it look bad